Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Asymptotic expansions: class one Whittaker functions, Gaussian Multiplicative Chaos measures and Toda Vertex Operators

-Anticipating on Theorem~\ref{thm:expression_refl} we see that in the above expression the terms that involve a product of more than two terms will be lower order terms in the asymptotic studied in Theorem~\ref{thm:primary_reflection}.
+Assuming for now Theorem~\ref{thm:expression_refl} to be true we see that in the above expression the terms that involve a product of more than two terms will be lower order terms in the asymptotic studied in Theorem~\ref{thm:primary_reflection}.
 More precisely

 where $u$ is as in the statement of Theorem~\ref{thm:primary_reflection}.
-Using Theorem~\ref{thm:expression_refl} to evaluate the last expectation term we see that we need to provide a precise asymptotic expansion of the first sum: \begin{proposition} Assume that $\ps{\alpha-Q,e_i^\vee}\in(-\gamma,0)$.
+Using Theorem~\ref{thm:expression_refl} to evaluate the last expectation term we see that all we need to do is to provide a precise asymptotic expansion of the first sum.
+This issue is addressed thanks to the following: \begin{proposition} Assume that $\ps{\alpha-Q,e_i^\vee}\in(-\gamma,0)$.
 Then for any positive $\eta<1$,